cilium/cilium/Documentation/architecture.rst

 Labels are a generic, flexible and highly scaleable way of addressing a large set of resources as they allow for arbitrary grouping and creation of sets.
-Whenever something needs to be descried, addressed or selected this is done based on labels:
+Whenever something needs to be described, addressed or selected this is done based on labels:

 - Endpoints are assigned labels as derived from container runtime or the